zabellemotte/moodle-socialflow-log/README.md

 In addition, there are helper tables, that do not store data-privacy related data and only exist to speed up queries or to minimize storage requirements.

 This plugin was developed with data privacy in mind.
-It proceeds a new data treatement that is clearly described in the help tab of the block plugin.
+It proceeds a new data treatement that is clearly described in the help tab of the block plugin to ensure efficient user information.
 ![Social flow help](img/SocialflowBlockV1help.png)
 This new treatement should be described in the data privacy statement.